 The personal information provided through ArriveCAN is protected according to the Privacy Act.
 For more information, see the ArriveCAN privacy notice.

-Test upon arrival and mandatory quarantine
+Test upon arrival and quarantine

 Once you are in Canada, please follow Ontario Public Health measures and restrictions.

 For more information, please read the Covid-19 travel, testing and borders webpage, from the Government of Canada.